Generating Sentences by Editing Prototypes: Problem statement

 \section{Problem statement}

-Our primary goal is to learn a generative model of sentences.
-In particular, we model sentence generation as a prototype-then-edit process:\footnote{ For many applications such as machine translation or dialogue generation, there is a context (e.g. foreign sentence, dialogue history), which can be supplied to both the prototype selector and the neural editor.
-This paper focuses on the unconditional case. }
+Our primary goal is to learn a generative model of sentences for use as a language model.\footnote{ For many applications such as machine translation or dialogue generation, there is a context (e.g. foreign sentence, dialogue history), which can be supplied to both the prototype selector and the neural editor.
+This paper focuses on the unconditional case, proposing an alternative to LSTM based language models. } In particular, we model sentence generation as a prototype-then-edit process: